1/1

 - Take unused drugs out of their original container.
 This action helps keep unused drugs out of the wrong hands.

-- Don't put unused drugs down the toilet unless accompanying patient information states that it is safe to do so.
+- Do not put unused drugs down the toilet unless accompanying patient information states that it is safe to do so.

-NOTE: If you have eqwuipment or supplies you no longer need, consider donating them to groups such as the American Cancer Society (Tel.
+Consider donating unused medical related equipment or supplies to groups such as the American Cancer Society (Tel.
 800.ACS.2345) for use for patients who cannot afford to purchase their own.
 You can take the value of the donation as a charitable tax deduction.
+(For information about expenses that are considered to be "medical expenses" for tax purposes, click here.)

 To Learn More